dalibo/data2pg/doc/architectureConcept.md

 The Data2Pg framework has several components:

   * an extension installed into the target Postgres database
-  * a dedicated data2pg database that is generaly installed in a central point of the migration project
+  * a dedicated data2pg administration database that is generaly installed in a central point of the migration project
   * a scheduler that performs the requested actions
   * a monitor tool that reports the migration progress in real time and display detailed information about past migrations
   * a web client that may be used to ease the scheduler run and the batches monitoring.

 ![Data2pg architecture](../img/architecture.png)

+## Connection to PostgreSQL databases

+The administration database is owned by the `data2pg` role.
+This role is also used to log on this database.

+The `data2pg` extension installed into each target databases is also owned by the `data2pg` role.
+But the scheduler logs on the target databases using either the `data2pg` role or another role having the `data2pg` priviledges.

+Passwords are normally set in the .pgpass file.

+The administration database contains a `target_database` table that identifies all databases that may be reached by the scheduler.
+This table contains optional columns to define non default roles to use, passwords not set in the .pgpass file or specific connection options.

 ## Data2Pg Concepts